repatterning/iac/README.md

 <br>

-Infracstructure as Code
+# Infrastructure as Code

-A limited publication.
-Orchestrations via Step Functions control automatic daily deliveries of products.
+This repository hosts a limited publication infrastructure.
+In brief, orchestrations via Amazon's Step Functions control the automatic daily deliveries of products.

 <br>